tinymce/tinymce-docs/_includes/plugins/comments_common_issues.md

 ## Using Comments embedded mode with the Full Page plugin

-Users have to be cautious when deciding the order in which the plugins are added in the plugins list.
+Developers have to be cautious when deciding the order in which the plugins are added in the plugins list.

 Comments can cause an issue if the [Full Page]({{site.baseurl}}/plugins/opensource/fullpage/) plugin `fullpage` appears before Comments plugin `tinycomments` in the plugin list, and `tinycomments` is configured to use `embedded mode`.